-Before contacting or visiting the advertiser please make sure you have printed and read this checklist fully.
-Do NOT buy a dog or puppy from the advertiser unless you are happy that they follow all the advice on the list.
-If you have any concerns, report them to us.
+Before contacting or visiting the seller please make sure you have printed and read this checklist fully.
+Do NOT buy a dog or puppy from the seller unless you are happy that they follow all the advice on the list.
+If you have any concerns, report them to us (see how here).

 Do your research firstGetting a new dog or puppy is a massive commitment, so make sure you have researched the breed fully and have the time and commitment necessary to care for the dog.
 You can read our detailed Information guide about dogs for potential new dog owners.
 Also read our Dog breed information profile.

 Is the puppy/dog Microchipped ?From April 6th 2016 it will be required by law that all dog over 8 weeks of age are microchipped and that the keepers details registered against them are kept up to date.
 The breeder is responsible for microchipping the puppies and must have their details registered on the microchip database first.
-Please check to make sure you receive the microchip documentation with chip number BEFORE taking the dog or puppy home and then arrange to transfer the microchip in to your own name.
-(More Info)
+Please check to make sure you receive the microchip documentation with chip number BEFORE taking the dog or puppy home and then arrange to transfer the microchip in to your own name (see more info below).

 Check the Health of the Puppy or DogIt can be difficult for the average person to check if a dog or puppy is healthy or not, so if you decide to adopt or buy the puppy, make sure that the seller agrees that you can return them within 48 hours for a full refund after taking the dog or puppy to a Vet of your choice for a health check.
 The seller should be willing to let you do this.
 If the puppy has already been health checked by their own vet, make sure you get evidence for this in the form of vet records and phone their vet to confirm this.

 Is the puppy or dog up to date with their vaccinations?Puppies should receive 2 vaccinations, the first at around 8 to 10 weeks of age and the second, two weeks later at around 10 to 12 weeks of age.
 Older Dogs require booster vaccinations occasionally as recommended by their Vet.
 Ask the breeder which vaccinations they have had and if not, why not.
 Puppies should have at least had their first set of vaccinations before they leave.
-If the seller has not started the puppies vaccinations, it will be your responsibility to make sure you arrange both vaccinations 7 days before letting your puppy go outside.
-(More Info)
+If the seller has not started the puppies vaccinations, it will be your responsibility to make sure you arrange both vaccinations 7 days before letting your puppy go outside (see more info below).

 Have the puppies been treated for worms and fleas?Puppies should really be wormed at around 2 weeks of age, and again at around 5 weeks of age, and finally just before they leave the seller/breeder at 8 to 12 weeks of age.